Ready to bring Move Your Way to your community? First, identify your campaign team and lead agency.

 - When you’re choosing priority populations, think of groups in your community that are less likely to be meeting the Physical Activity Guidelines and that have fewer services available to them.
 This will help you maximize your impact.

-- Plan ahead for using metrics and gathering data.
+- Plan ahead for using metrics (like engagement on your social media posts) and gathering data.
 Check out the Evaluate your challenges and successes section for evaluation tips and resources.
+Then make a clear plan with your campaign team to track these metrics continuously during your campaign.

 Delegate key tasks